Lotte Reiniger: Legacy, honors, and preservation

 The municipal museum in Tübingen holds much of her original materials and hosts a permanent exhibition, "The World in Light and Shadow: Silhouette, shadow theatre, silhouette film".
 The Filmmuseum Düsseldorf also holds many materials of Lotte Reiniger's work, including her animation table, and a part of the permanent exhibition is dedicated to her.
 Collections relating to her are also held at the BFI National Archive.

 On June 2, 2016, Google celebrated Reiniger's 117th birthday with a Google Doodle about her.

-The Lottie file format for vector animation is named after her.
+The Lottie file format for vector animation, which is considered by many designers to be the best website animation format, is named for Reiniger.

+In 2024, Reiniger was posthumously awarded the Winsor McCay Award at that year’s Annie Awards in recognition of her “unparalleled achievement and exceptional contributions to animation”.